Campeonato Brasileiro Série A: Competition

 If the tie is between three or more teams, head to head results are not considered.

 Qualification for international competitions

 Peñarol vs Santos in the Centenario Stadium of Montevideo during the 2011 Copa Libertadores Finals.

 Since 2016, the top six clubs in the Brasileirão qualify for the following Copa Libertadores.
 The top four clubs directly enter the group stage whilst the fifth and sixth-placed clubs enter in the second round.
 The number of teams qualifying for the Libertadores may increase depending on who wins the Copa do Brasil, Copa Sudamericana or Copa Libertadores.

 Clubs from seventh to twelfth place qualify for the following Copa Sudamericana, although as above the numbers can depend on other competitions.

+Current teams

+Twenty teams compete in the championship this season, including the sixteen best teams from the previous season and the four promoted from the Campeonato Brasileiro Série B.